jhl8109/jhl8109/README.md

 # 🚀 jhl8109's Github 🚀

 ## Introduction
-- I'm interested in Backend and Cloud Engineering.
+- I'm interested in Backend and Blockchain Platforms.
 - I like to go for a walk and do fitness.
 - I'm passionate and planned.
 - I wish I had someone to progamming or study with.